cflesner/NSNotificationCenter-CLFBlockNotifications/README.md

 }];
 ```

 So I created this category to clean it up a little bit.
-Now the same notification can be created like this:
+Now the same notification can be registered like this:
 ```objective-c
 [[NSNotificationCenter defaultCenter] addObserverAtAddress:&_myNotificationObserver
 												   forName:MyNotificationName